laravel/bootcamp.laravel.com/resources/docs/deploying.md

 <img src="/img/screenshots/forge-new-site.png" alt="New site screenshot" class="rounded-lg border dark:border-none shadow-lg" />

-Select your site, and then click on it's name in the heading to visit your site and see Forge's default site page.
+Select your site, and then click on its name in the heading to visit your site and see Forge's default site page.

 ## Creating a database